jlpteaching/ECS201A/hw5/hw5.rst

 All the CSIF machines have an Intel Haswell i7-4790, with four physical cores and eight logical cores.

 This assignment is adapted from `Homework 3`_ of David Wood's CS 758 at University of Wisconsin - Madison.
+That assignment, in turn, was adapted from an assignment by John Mellor-Crummey at Rice University.

 .. _Cilk Plus: https://www.cilkplus.org/
 .. _Homework 3: http://pages.cs.wisc.edu/~david/courses/cs758/Fall2016/wiki/index.php?n=Main.Homework3